brainhack-school2020/mwmaclean-BHS2020/README.md

 Data visualization:
 1. Connectivity matrix  (see image example below).
 ![](images/connectivity_matrix.png)
-The jupyter notebook version is interactive with a drop-down for each subject.

 2. Connectome (see image example below).
 ![](images/connectome.png)
-The jupyter notebook version is interactive with a drop-down for each subject.

 3. Connectome projected on a 3D glass brain (see image example below).
 ![](images/connectome_glassbrain.png)
-The jupyter notebook version is interactive with a drop-down for each subject.
+* The jupyter notebook version of all three figures is interactive with a drop-down for each subject.

 ### Progress overview